JagtapSagar/Composite-Materials/README.md

 # Composite-Materials-Project

-A composite laminate contains any number of composite lamina arranged at diferent angles.
+Note: A composite laminate contains any number of composite lamina arranged at diferent angles.
 A lamina is typically modeled as having one layer of fibers through the thickness.

-The aim is to find the optimum thickness of each layer/lamina of the laminate in such a way that none of the layers fail.
+<b>The aim</b> is to <i>find the optimum thickness of each layer/lamina of the laminate in such a way that none of the layers fail under load</i>.
 For each layer we consider top, middle, and bottom planes to calculate the Strength Ratio and the Tsai Wu value.

+<b>The approach taken</b>:
 Counter intuitive to minimize the failure index when designing a laminate under this constraint; where results would be load- dependent.
 Maximization of the safety factor instead yields load-independent results.

 In a uni-axial loading situation, predicting failure obviously reduces itself to comparing the internal stresses (s) to the material’s strength (F) in the loading direction.
 In this situation, the